-2019 and includes the CRA Center and CRA Neighborhood future land use designations.
+Martin County and TCRPC staff have worked jointly on both the creation of a new Chapter in the Plan and revised LDRs for the CRAs.
+Chapter 18, Community Redevelopment Element, of the Comprehensive Growth Management Plan (CGMP) was adopted on September 10, 2019 and includes the CRA Center and CRA Neighborhood future land use designations.
 The amendment of the Future Land Use Map for the Jensen Beach CRA was first.
-Rio is second.
-The amendment of the Future Land Use Map for the Old Palm City, Hobe Sound, Golden Gate and Port Salerno CRAs will follow.
+Rio was second.
+The amendment of the Future Land Use Map for Old Palm City is next.
+The Hobe Sound, Golden Gate and Port Salerno CRAs will follow.